aistabci/abci-docs/v3/en/docs/job-execution.md

 !!! warning
     Canceling reservation is permitted to a Responsible Person or User Administrators.

 To cancel a reservation, use the `qrdel` command.
-When canceling reservation with qrdel command, multiple reservation IDs can be specified as comma separated list.
 If you specify a reservation ID that does not exist or a reservation ID that you do not have deletion permission for, an error occurs and any reservations are not canceled.

 Example) Cancel a reservation

 ```
-[username@login1 ~]$ qrdel 12345,12346
+[username@login1 ~]$ qrdel R1234.pbs1
 ```

 ### How to use reserved node

-To run a job using reserved compute nodes, specify reservation ID with the `-ar` option.
+To run a job using reserved compute nodes, specify the ID listed before the `.` in the reservation ID with the `-q` option.
+In this case, specify the resource type using `-v RTYPE=`.

-Example) Execute an interactive job on compute node reserved with reservation ID `12345`.
+Example) Execute an interactive job of `rt_HG` on compute node reserved with reservation ID `R1234.pbs1`.

 ```
-[username@login1 ~]$ qrsh -g grpname -ar 12345 -l rt_HF=1 -l h_rt=1:00:00
+[username@login1 ~]$ qsub -I -P grpname -q R1234 -v RTYPE=rt_HG -l select=1
 [username@hnode001 ~]$
 ```

-Example) Submit a batch job on compute node reserved with reservation ID `12345`.
+Example) Submit a batch job of `rt_HG` on compute node reserved with reservation ID `R1234.pbs1`.

 ```
-[username@login1 ~]$ qsub -P grpname -ar 12345 run.sh
+[username@login1 ~]$ qsub -P grpname -q R1234 -v RTYPE=rt_HG -l select=1 run.sh
-Your job 12345 ("run.sh") has been submitted
+9290.pbs1
 ```

 !!! note